lcp Skip to Main Content

 Seeking help from a psychotherapist or mental health counselor can help you deal with the trauma of adverse childhood experiences (ACEs).

-Healing from your trauma is essential.
+Healing from your childhood trauma is essential.
 Traumatic experiences can change the way your brain functions and processes information.
 By entering therapy, you can begin to heal the way that your brain is wired.

 Common treatments for trauma include: